Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 <details>
   <summary><strong>Q: Can I have multiple Perception Cameras active in my Scene simultaneously?</strong></summary><br>

-We currently do not support multiple active Perception Cameras, but you may be able to get things working partially if you clone the repository and modify parts of the code to fix some of the more easy-to-fix issues such as file sharing errors.
-You would also need to use render textures on all cameras.
-That said, there are still issues with the render pipeline that may prevent you from using Labelers of the same kind with different Label Configs on these cameras.
+No, at this time the Perception package only supports one active Perception Camera.
+This is something that is on our roadmap and we hope to support soon.

-However, you can have more than one Perception Camera in the Scene, if only one is active when the simulation starts.
+However, the package does support having more than one Perception Camera in the Scene, as long as only one is active when the simulation starts.
 Therefore, one possible workaround, if your simulation is fully deterministic from one run to the next, would be to run the simulation more than once, each time with one of the cameras active.
 While not ideal, this will at least let you generate matching datasets.

 ---
 </details>